-3 hours lecture per week Comment: Letter grade only.
+Comment: Letter grade only.
 OTA 110 may not be audited.
 OTA 110 may not be taken credit/no credit.

-OTA 110 is an introduction to the profession of Occupational Therapy.
+OTA 110 introduces students to the profession of Occupational Therapy.
 The course provides an overview of the history, philosophy, and role of Occupational Therapy in the health care environment.
 Discussion will involve current issues relating to the field, the framework of Occupational Therapy practice and process including practice settings and intervention approaches.
 The course describes the educational requirements and roles of Occupational Therapy practitioners as well as legal and ethical issues affecting practice.